WooCommerce Guide: How to Start an Online Store in 1 Hour

 Fear not.
 Fortunately, a few simple tools make it surprisingly easy to get your feet wet in the world of e-commerce.
 By using WordPress as your website’s platform and leveraging the WooCommerce plugin to actually build your store, you can be up and running in an hour — or about the amount of time it takes to watch an episode of your favorite Netflix show.
 The process will still require some upfront work, but it is totally manageable (even if you’re a newbie!).

-In this comprehensive guide, we’ll provide you with everything you need to get your online store off the ground.
+In this comprehensive guide, we’ll provide you with everything you need to get your online shop off the ground.
 We’ll discuss the advantages of using both WordPress and WooCommerce and walk you through setting up your store and creating products.
 Finally, we’ll offer some tips for designing and promoting your site effectively.

 An Introduction to E-Commerce